apache/nuttx/README.txt

       using MSYS.
 People report to me that they have used MSYS successfully.
-I suppose that the advantages of the MSYS environemnt is that it is closer to a native Windows environment and uses only a minimal of add-on POSIX-ish tools.
+I suppose that the advantages of the MSYS environemnt is that it is closer to a native Windows environment and uses only a minimal of add-on POSIX-land tools.

     - NuttX can also be installed and built on a native Windows system, but with some potential tool-related issues (see the discussion "Native